What Is a Felony?

 Facing a felony charge can be an intimidating experience, but knowing the possible defenses available helps ease some of the anxiety around facing charges.

-Always speak with a criminal defense lawyer as soon as possible if you’re facing a felony charge.
+Always speak with a Providence criminal defense lawyer as soon as possible if you’re facing a felony charge.
 Contact us today by calling (401) 854-7794 to schedule a free consultation with a Rhode Island criminal defense attorney at Manosh Payette Criminal Defense Attorneys.